 Migrate Hyper-V VMs to Azure

-This article shows you how to migrate on-premises Hyper-V VMs to Azure with the Azure Migrate: Server Migration tool.
+This article shows you how to migrate on-premises Hyper-V VMs to Azure with the Migration and modernization tool.

 This tutorial is the third in a series that demonstrates how to assess and migrate machines to Azure.